aimacode/aima-java/trunk/aima-gui/README.txt

-= Change History (Update in reverse chronological order) = 1.0.0-AIMA-GUI New Games : 22 Aug 2010 :<br>
+= Change History (Update in reverse chronological order) = 1.0.1-AIMA-GUI Old Demo Re-Added : 02 Oct 2010 :<br>
+  * Re-added the command line Trivial Vacuum Demo so that its easier for someone to get up and running with the code.

+1.0.0-AIMA-GUI New Games : 22 Aug 2010 :<br>
   * New graphical game applications added (8-Puzzle, N-Queens, TicTacToe).
   * New graphical CSP application added (map coloring).